Bankruptcy Lawyers in Chattanooga

 If you are facing creditor harassment, foreclosure, garnishment, and other consequences of excessive debt, it may seem like your creditors hold all the cards.
 Remember, however, that you have a powerful legal tool at your disposal that can stop your creditors while helping you achieve debt relief — bankruptcy.

-At Tom Bible Law, our lawyers have extensive experience helping clients file for bankruptcy.
+At Law Office of W. Thomas Bible, Jr., our lawyers have extensive experience helping clients file for bankruptcy.
 We will work with you personally to help you explore your debt relief options.
 If you decide bankruptcy is right for you, we will guide you through all the necessary legal steps.

 Bankruptcy Solutions for People & Businesses in Tullahoma